Job Specification

 EXAMPLES OF WORK:

-Takes measures necessary to safeguard the lives and property of all
+Implements measures necessary to safeguard the lives and property

-members of the college/university community and of visitors to the campus.
+of all members of the college/university community and of visitors to

-vehicle violations) committed by or against the college/university and
+motor vehicle violations) committed by or against the college/university

-community, and observes established regulations and policy in such work.
+and community and observes established regulations and policy in such

 Preserves evidence/contraband by tagging, marking, and/or sealing for